-We have audited the financial statements of Musicians' Union (the 'Union') for the year ended 31 December 2023 which comprise the Income and Expenditure Account - Combined Funds, the Income and Expenditure Account Main Fund, the Income and Expenditure Account - Benevolent Fund, the Income and Expenditure Account - Political Fund, the Income and Expenditure Account - Hardship Fund, the Balance Sheet, the Statement of Cash Flows and notes to the financial statements, including significant accounting policies.
+We have audited the financial statements of Musicians' Union (the 'Union') for the year ended 31 December 2024 which comprise the Income and Expenditure Account - Combined Funds, the Income and Expenditure Account - Main Fund, the Income and Expenditure Account - Benevolent Fund, the Income and Expenditure Account - Political Fund, the balance sheet, the statement of cash flows and the notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the state of the Union's affairs as at 31 December 2023 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice.
+- give a true and fair view of the state of the Union's affairs as at 31 December 2024 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice.